Leaflet/Leaflet/plugins.md

 		<td>
 			<a href="https://github.com/SpatialServer/Leaflet.MapboxVectorTile">Leaflet.MapboxVectorTile</a>
 		</td><td>
 			A Leaflet Plugin that renders Mapbox Vector Tiles on canvas.
-See <a href="http://spatialserver.github.io/Leaflet.MapboxVectorTile/examples/confetti.html">demo</a>
+See <a href="http://spatialserver.github.io/Leaflet.MapboxVectorTile/examples/confetti.html">demo</a>.
+Compatible with Leaflet 0.7.x only.
 		</td><td>
 			<a href="http://spatialdev.com/">SpatialDev</a>
 		</td>